 No cost is involved for the fosterer, all equipment, food and veterinary treatment is provided by the animal home.

-The only things we request is spare time, spare room and spare love.
+The only things we request are spare time, space and love.

 What are the rewards?

-Safe knowledge that you have helped an animal in its time of need until a new caring home is found.
+Safe knowledge that you have helped an animal in their time of need until a new caring home is found.